mre/endler.dev/content/posts/2019/kubernetes/index.md

 * Trigger a Jenkins job using a webhook and Consul watches to redeploy your Nomad job on service config changes.
-* Use Ceph to add a distributed filesystem to Nomad.
+* Use Ceph to add a distributed file system to Nomad.
+* Use [fabio] for Load balancing

 All of this allowed us to grow our infrastructure organically without too much up-front commitment.